 Standardized Testing Requirements

-Students whose first language is not English and who have never attended a school where English is the primary language of instruction must also take the TOEFL or IELTS.
-Haverford requires a minimum score of 100 on the internet-based TOEFL or 7 on the IELTS.
+Students whose first language is not English, and who have never attended a secondary school where English is the primary language of instruction, must also take the TOEFL, IELTS, or Duolingo English Test.
+Haverford requires a minimum score of 100 on the internet-based TOEFL, 7 on the IELTS, or 130 on the Duolingo English Test.
+There is no preferred test.
+Students should take the exam that makes the most logistical sense for their personal circumstance.

 IB, AP, International Exams, and College Courses